tripal/tripal/docs/dev_guide/rtd.rst

 .. note::

-  For Tripal's own ReadTheDocs guidelines: :ref:`tripal_rtd`
+  For Tripal's own ReadTheDocs guidelines: :ref:`tripal_rtd`.

 What is ReadTheDocs?